On the additive image of 0th persistent homology: Quiver representations

-where $k$ is a non-negative integer and ${\rm char}(F)$ denotes the characteristic of $F$, \item $\phi$ is given by $\phi(q) = X\cdot q$. \end{enumerate} \end{itemize} \end{theorem} This theorem is surprising and illustrates the intrinsic complexity of characterizing the additively $\Set$-realizable representations.
-Consider for instance the following example. \begin{example} Let $F=\mathbb{Z}/2\mathbb{Z}$, $V=(\mathbb{Z}/2\mathbb{Z})^m$, and
+where $k$ is a non-negative integer and ${\rm char}(F)$ denotes the characteristic of $F$, \item the isomorphism $\phi\colon V\to V$ in the definition of a band representation is given by $\phi(q) = X\cdot q$. \end{enumerate} \end{itemize} \end{theorem} This theorem is surprising and illustrates the intrinsic complexity of characterizing the additively $\Set$-realizable representations.
+Consider for instance the following example. \begin{example} Let $F=\Z/2\Z$, $V=(\Z/2\Z)^m$, and

-Then the corresponding band module is additively $\Set$-realizable if and only if $m = 2^k$ for some integer $k\geq 0$. \end{example}
+Then the corresponding band representation is additively $\Set$-realizable if and only if $m = 2^k$ for some integer $k\geq 0$. \end{example}

-By virtue of the following lemma we see that it suffices to consider automorphisms of vector spaces. \begin{lemma} Let $R$ be a band representation.
-Then $R$ is additively $\Set$-realizable if and only if the following representation of the one-loop quiver is additively $\Set$-realizable,
+By virtue of the following lemma we see that it suffices to consider automorphisms of vector spaces. \begin{lemma} Let $R$ be a band representation, and let $\phi\colon V\to V$ be the isomorphism as in the definition of a band representation.
+Then $R$ is additively $\Set$-realizable if and only if the following representation $R'$ of the one-loop quiver is additively $\Set$-realizable,